Jidzo1/pride2025-app-legal/README.md

 - External links to event websites

 ### [Terms of Service](TERMS_OF_SERVICE.md)
-Our terms of service outline the rules and guidelines for using the Toronto Pride 2025 Events app.
+Our terms of service outline the rules and guidelines for using the Montreal Pride 2025 Events app.

 **Key Points:**
 - App usage guidelines